ebellocchia/ai_ml_playground/transformer/README.md

 CUDA is used to speed up the training.
 Being a small model, I trained it on my laptop (NVIDIA RTX 4090 Mobile).

-The current implementation works character-by-character and the context length is 128 characters, so the generated output sounds like a fairy tale or a shakespeare writing, but the plot is not consistent and sentences don't really make sense (which is normal with a character-by-character training).\
+`nn_transformer_charbychar.py`: it works character-by-character (i.e. the model learns to predict the next character depending on the previous ones).
+The generated output sounds like a fairy tale or a shakespeare writing, but the sentences don't really make sense (which is normal with a character-by-character training).
-There is also not much variety because the dataset is small.\

-Next step is using a tokenizer instead of working character by character.
+`nn_transformer_tokenizer.py`: it uses a word-level tokenizer (i.e. the model learns to predict the next word depending on the previous ones).
+Since it learns word-by-word, the generated output is much better than the previous implementation.
+A word-level tokenizer is used because the vocabulary size is not very big, almost the same size of using a word-piece tokenizer.
+The raw HuggingFace tokenizer is used for learning purposes.